katlass/Misc-Columbia-Projects/Space-Optimized-Computer-Vision/README.md

 # Space Optimized CNN with Synchronous Distributed Training, Weight Pruning, and Quantization in Vertex AI on GCP with TensorFlow Lite

 **A description of the project**  <br>
-Developed a space optimized CNN for image classification through the strategies listed above.
+Developed several space optimized CNNs for image classification through the strategies listed above while trying more shallow resnet20 and deeper resnet44 with various sparsity decaying strategies and data augmentation.
+The best model is then selected for use.

 **A description of the repository** <br>